The Hardcore Holidayoff

 Harmony clears her throat.
 “Uh… what?”

 She looms over the minion, irritated that she’s lost so much power of the situation.
 “Order wants a mocha,” she looks over to Bloise, who tips his hat to the minion with a smile.
-“A seven shot hazelnut red chocolate frappecinish with two pumps chocolate, one pump air syrup, and two pumps clover, if you please… uh, a magna, as well,” he prattles off.
+“A seven shot hazelnut red chocolate frappecinish with two pumps chocolate, one pump air syrup, and two pumps clover, if you please… uh, make it a magna, as well,” he prattles off.

 The barista’s antennae flick positively.
 “Wonderful,” she says without even a speck of condescension.
 This pleasant shift ends immediately as she turns back to Harmony.
 “Okay, and you would like?” she asks with a certain, terrifying undercurrent to her voice.